SAVOURING SCENTS

 So, before i can write much more, i really do need a group of parents who will question their children, to confirm my 'theories', and then please give feedback.

 There are worlds still to discover – i'm still experimenting.
-The world of smells and taste are far deeper and stranger than seeing and listening.
+The world of smells and tastes are far deeper and more mysterious than seeing and listening.

 Please continue with Return to Normal Human Smelling